ansys/actions/doc/source/migrations/pyansys-dashboard-upload.rst

 Uploading vulnerabilities to the PyAnsys Dashboard
 ==================================================

-The PyAnsys Dashboard is a web application that allows PyAnsys repository maintainers to upload and view the vulnerabilities in their repository.
+The PyAnsys Dashboard is a web app that allows PyAnsys repository maintainers to upload and view the vulnerabilities in their repository.
 This allows maintainers to track the vulnerabilities in their repository and determine if they are being addressed.